Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 Make sure to cut out the shapes on the baking tray to avoid extra handling.

-How to Bake Cut Out Christmas Biscuits?
+How to Bake Cut-Out Christmas Biscuits?

-They will certainly be over cooked if they are golden!
+They will certainly be overcooked if they are golden!

 Remove from oven and allow to cool.
-Do not worry that they are still soft to the touch whilst warm, they will firm up during cooling.
+Do not worry that they are still soft to the touch whilst warm.
+They will firm up during cooling.

-The smell of freshly baked Christmas biscuits got too much for our Bruno at this point, he even got off the sofa to investigate!
+The smell of freshly baked Christmas biscuits got too much for our Bruno at this point.
+He even got off the sofa to investigate!

-Leave the biscuits to cool (away from children's prying hands and dogs drooling mouths!) whilst you make up some Royal Icing.
+Leave the biscuits to cool (away from children's prying hands and dogs' drooling mouths!) whilst you make up some Royal Icing.

 What icing to use for decorating cutout biscuits?